fenago/snowflake-intro/lab8_resource_optimization_performance_optimization/resource_optimization_performance_optimization.md

 <!-- -------------->

-## Overview

-This [blog post](https://www.snowflake.com/blog/understanding-snowflakes-resource-optimization-capabilities/) can provide you with a better understanding of Snowflake's Resource Optimization capabilities.

 ### Performance
 The queries provided in this guide are intended to help you setup and run queries pertaining to identifying areas where poor performance might be causing excess consumption, driven by a variety of factors.